PE and Sport Premium

 Physical Education and sports have a very high profile at our school.
-Mrs Campbell is our dedicated PE teacher and she teaches this subject to most classes across the school.
+Mrs Campbell is our dedicated PE lead.
 She is an expert in her field and recognised as so by the local authority.
 She is currently Chair and Treasurer of the Blackburn Primary School Sports Association and plays a leading role in organising sports events and competitions within the borough.

 In March 2013 the government announced that it was to provide additional funding of £150 million per annum for academic years 2013 to 2014 and 2014 to 2015 to improve provision of physical education (PE) and sport in primary schools in England – The Primary PE and Sport Premium.